Nitsuki clan

 The Nitsuki clan (仁木氏, Nitsuki-shi) was a Japanese family of Daimyos descending from the Seiwa Genji lineage of the Minamoto clan.
-The clan is also known as Niki clan.
+The clan is also known as the Niki clan.

 A branch of the powerful Ashikaga clan, the clan were active as Shugo Daimyo during the Nanboku-chō and Muromachi periods.
-During the Ōnin War (1467-77), the clan split into Tamba, Ise and Iga branches and gradually declined.
+During the Ōnin War (1467–77), the clan split into Tamba, Ise and Iga branches and gradually declined.
 In the Edo period, some branches of the Nitsuki clan, such as the Sakakibara clan, served the Tokugawa shogunate.

 Origin

-The clan descends from Emperor Seiwa (850-881) through the Seiwa Genji, the most successful and powerful line of the Minamoto clan.
+The clan descends from Emperor Seiwa (850–881) through the Seiwa Genji, the most successful and powerful line of the Minamoto clan.
 Furthermore, they descended from the Ashikaga branch of the Seiwa Genji, a prominent samurai clan that would later establish the Ashikaga shogunate.
 During the Kamakura period, Ashikaga Yoshiyasu's great-grandson, Sanekuni, lived in Nitsuki, Nukata, Mikawa Province (present-day Nikki-chō, Okazaki, Aichi Prefecture), and became known as Nitsuki Tarō, thus establishing the Nitsuki clan.